kronberger-droid/Thesis-Latex-Source/README.md

   - create it! (doesn't have to be long!)
 - Formularium
   - add all the formulars used at the end and provide references.
+- Figures:
+  - Add figures to Dimension of the flow: similar to geometry of the components.
+  - Create alternative figure for Scope and objectives.
+  - rotate the nozzles in geometry of the components